selfage/cli/README.md

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
 Provides an opinionated and basic CLI for developing apps in TypeScript.
-See sections below for each sub-command.
+See sections below for each sub-command and see [commander](https://www.npmjs.com/package/commander) if you are not sure about CLI syntax.

 ## Compile

-Please make sure it's run from the directory where your tsconfig.json is defined.

-If you specified `incremental: true` in your tsconfig.json, `tsBuildInfoFile` will not be respected and will be overriden by `<file>.tsbuildinfo`.
+If you specified `incremental: true` in your tsconfig.json, `tsBuildInfoFile` will not be respected and will be overriden as `<file>.tsbuildinfo`.

 Respect merging base tsconfig via `extends`.